grafana/tempo/docs/sources/api_docs/_index.md

 #### Example

-Example of how to query Tempo using curl.
-This query will return all discovered values for the tag `service.name`.
+This example queries Tempo using curl and returns all discovered values for the tag `service.name`.

 ```bash
 $ curl http://localhost:3200/api/v2/search/tag/.service.name/values | jq .